maqin2001/A-phylogenetic-model-for-understanding-the-effect-of-gene-duplication-on-cancer-progression/ProjectHome.md

-# **Cancer Evaluation: A-phylogenetic-model-for-understanding-the-effect-of-gene-duplication-on-cancer-progression** #
+# **Cancer Evaluation: A Phylogenetic Model for Understanding The Effect of Gene Duplication on Cancer Progression** #

 ## Introduction ##
 In the Bayesian phylogenetic model, the progressive stages of cancer are described as the tips of a phylogenetic tree.
 The duplication/deletion events may occur randomly along the branches of the tree.
 This model, together with duplication data, can estimate the duplication and deletion rates as cancer advances.